-- In 2019, Black students had an average score that was 23 points lower than that for White students.
-Data are not reported for Black students in 2003, because reporting standards were not met. - In 2019, Hispanic students had an average score that was 26 points lower than that for White students.
-Data are not reported for Hispanic students in 2003, because reporting standards were not met. - In 2019, female students in South Dakota had an average score that was not significantly different from that for male students. - In 2019, students who were eligible for the National School Lunch Program (NSLP), had an average score that was 21 points lower than that for students who were not eligible.
-This performance gap was not significantly different from that in 2003 (20 points).
+- Data are not reported for Black students in 2019, because reporting standards were not met. - In 2019, Hispanic students had an average score that was 16 points lower than that for White students.
+Data are not reported for Hispanic students in 2003, because reporting standards were not met. - In 2019, female students in South Dakota had an average score that was higher than that for male students by 13 points. - In 2019, students who were eligible for the National School Lunch Program (NSLP), had an average score that was 21 points lower than that for students who were not eligible.
+This performance gap was wider than that in 2003 (13 points).